-Cultural Competence Plan Update: A focus on Cultural Competence, Equity, Social Justice and CLAS Standards 2016-2017
+Cultural Competence Plan Update: A focus on Cultural Competence, Equity, Social Justice and CLAS Standards 2017-2018

-BHRS (BHRS) continues to use the Culturally and Linguistically Appropriate Standards (CLAS) as the foundation of Cultural Competence for our Department.
-These standards are national standards that are intended to advance health equity, improve quality and eliminate disparities.
+BHRS (BHRS) continues to use the 2010 Cultural Competence Plan Requirements (CCPR) and the Culturally and Linguistically Appropriate Standards (CLAS) as the foundation of Cultural Competence for our Department.
+The CLAS standards are national standards that are intended to advance health equity, improve quality and eliminate disparities.
 Delivering services that are respectful of and responsive to the beliefs, practices and needs of our diverse customers ensures that our efforts are most likely to lead to positive outcomes.
 We have implemented many of these standards.